Advocacy-

 How do we equip older community members of all abilities and with a range of life experiences to advocate for themselves as people with a right to contribute to our communities and be as engaged in community life as they want?
 How do we create space for community members to advocate for what matters beyond policy changes?
 For example, how can age-friendly support personal advocacy by a community member living with dementia who wants to make their home more dementia-friendly?
 Who wants to form a social group of other people living with cognitive changes?
 In your reflection, consider how you can support a person's advocacy, not solving the "problem" for them but supporting and equipping.

 Click here to complete the final reflection in this chapter and record successful completion of the Advocacy chapter.
+Note: Clicking will bring you back to where you left off when you completed your last reflection.
+When you have finished, please click "submit" to record completion of the Advocacy chapter.

 Additional Resources